colefairbanks/trees-clientchurn/README.md

-# Predicting Churn for Banks
+# Predicting Client Churn for Banks Using Tree-Based ML

 *Binary Classification Using Tree-Based ML Methods*